shu8h1t/SimNote/README.md

 # Simple-TextEditor
-A simple text editor made in Python with Open, New, Save, Save As functions using tkinter module
+A simple text editor made in Python with Open File, New File, Save File, Save As functions using tkinter module

+tkinter module preinstalled in Python 3+